Alternatives to Immigration Detention: An Overview

 7. Home curfews

-While many countries internationally utilize many or all of these tools, the United States government has a fairly narrow definition of alternatives to detention and has been increasingly focused on programs that expand surveillance and restrictions on movement of noncitizens, as opposed to using alternatives as a means of reducing the overall use of detention.
+While many countries utilize some or all of these tools, the United States government has a fairly narrow definition of alternatives to detention and has been increasingly focused on programs that expand surveillance and restrictions on movement of noncitizens, as opposed to using alternatives as a means of reducing the overall use of detention.

 Alternatives to Detention in the United States